mak1323/python-beginner-tutorial/README.md

 This is just a beginner intro to python.

 |LAB|

+Now, using what you know about python, let's code our own operating systems!

+No, how Super Mario?
+Just have to run pip and install pygame.

+Fine.

+I didn't want to play that anyway.

+If we are done early, try the following:

 Go ahead and create Fibbornacci's in Python.
 File is located in lib to start.